janschill/solid-comment/README.md

 # Solid Comment

 A simple Solid application meant to read and write comments into users’ [pods](https://solidproject.org/users/get-a-pod).
-This application is only the gateway to Solid and still needs a storing mechanism in a parent application – meaning your application will import this library, which will allow the communication with Solid, but the
+This application is only the gateway to Solid and still needs a storing mechanism in a parent application – meaning your application will import this library, which will allow the communication with Solid, but your application still needs to hold a reference where to find the actual comment.

 ## Reminder